contractcops/auditingroadmap/Mastering Ethereum Book/Chapter 6 - Transactions.md

 <h4> Raw transaction creation

-EIP-155 makes it impossible for a trans‐ action to be replayed on another chain, because the signature’s validity depends on the chain identifier
+EIP-155 makes it impossible for a transgas‐ action to be replayed on another chain, because the signature’s validity depends on the chain identifier